ebacalso77/ekolek/README.md

-# E-Kolek
+# E-Kolek Management System
-This system is all about the Waste Management System for Local Government Unit of Pakil, laguna.
+This system is aligned with the waste management efforts of a municipality.
+The functions incorporated within this system encompass descriptive analytics, service management, complaint management, comment consolidation, notification, and bulletin board synchronization.